 It’s time to break out your wicker basket and outdoor blanket that’s been sitting in storage all winter.
 National Picnic Day falls on April 23 every year.
-During the COVID-19 state shutdown, it could be a great chance to head outside with those you’re sheltering in place with to picnic in your own yard or driveway.
-Once warm weather is here to stay (for a few months, hopefully), picnics are a perfect fit.
-Whether it’s an outdoor snack during school and work at home or a weekend lunch, picnicking is fun.
+This year, it’s on a Friday — a great chance to kick off the weekend by heading outside with those you feel comfortable gathering with to picnic in your own yard or driveway.
+It’s also pretty easy to safely socially distance when you’re outside at a large park or picnic shelter.
+Once warm weather is here to stay (for a few months, at least), picnics are a perfect fit.
+Whether it’s an outdoor snack during school and work at home or a weekend lunch, picnicking is pleasant.

 Buddha in a jar.
 Not only are these perfectly portable for a picnic, but they’re easy to make so you can quickly take delicious Asian flavors to go.
 Cook the ingredients as the recipe states then pile it high inside of the jar.
 Simple and delicious.